Everything You Need to Know About Your Running Shoes

 - Examine the torsional rigidity.
 Twist the forefoot and the heel of your shoe in opposite directions.
 If the sole of your shoe twists easily, you should quit using this model for your run training and find one more suited to your gait.

 The bottom line is that there are too many factors involved to put an exact figure on the lifespan of a running shoe.
 But it is a good idea to spend some time thinking about the performance of your running shoes.
 Keeping a running shoes log can help you monitor the age and the mileage on your shoes.
 The Runtastic app offers such a feature.
-This way you not only know when you should start looking for a new pair of shoes, but it is also gives you time to work them in before your old ones are completely worn out.
+This way you not only know when you should start looking for a new pair of shoes, but this also gives you time to work them in before your old ones are completely worn out.

 Sascha’s final tip: “My advice would be that when in doubt, it is always better to replace your shoes a little early than a little late.
 The cost of buying new shoes is made up for by the increased comfort and the reduced risk of injury.
 That alone makes it worth it.”